Using the Automatic Importers

 Click an importer to select it and then press the “Configure…” button.
 At the top of each configuration panel is a list of checkboxes that allow you specify what information you would like to import for each event.

 Below the checkboxes are options which allow you to filter the events that you import.
 For example, if you are importing iPhoto albums, you may select a specific photo album to import.
-Most importers also allow you to specify a date range for the events you’d like to import.
+Most importers also allow you to specify a date range for the events you would like to import.
 While you adjust these settings, keep an eye on the information text at the lower right of the panel which will tell you how many events will be imported.

 Click the “Create Timeline” button to complete your configuration and create your timeline.